Why attend an open day?

 Throughout the building, you’ll also be able to speak to staff from teams across the organisation, including:

-• Lecturers to talk to you about our unique BA (Hons) Early Childhood Education and Care and Norland diploma training.
+• Lecturers to talk to you about our unique BA (Hons) Early Childhood Education and Care and Norland diploma training and our MA in Early Childhood Education and Care.

 • Placements who can provide insight into the extensive, hands-on experience you’ll get during your studies.